Jodie’s Prom for Duke Children’s

 Jodie Neukirch Elliott, MSW

 Since 2017, Duke Children’s has held an annual prom for adolescent and young adult patients and their families.
-Before the COVID-19 pandemic, the prom was held in the Duke Children’s Health Center lobby, and for the past two years, a virtual prom was held.
-Each year, more than 100 patients and their families have participated in the prom, including the virtual proms coordinated by Jodie Neukirch Elliott, MSW, a Duke social worker and leader of adolescent and young adult programs.
+Each year, more than 100 patients and their families have participated in the prom.
+Jodie Neukirch Elliott, MSW, a Duke social worker and leader of adolescent and young adult programs, coordinated prom from its inception in 2017 until her untimely death in 2022.

-Jodie spent countless hours working with adolescent and young adult patients from the Adolescent Transitioning to Leadership and Success (ATLAS) program to plan the most recent virtual proms, even after having had a heart transplant in March 2020.
+Jodie spent countless hours working with adolescent and young adult patients from the Adolescents Transitioning to Leadership and Success (ATLAS) program to plan the most recent virtual proms, even after having had a heart transplant in March 2020.
 Jodie died in August 2022 related to her chronic heart condition.
-In honor of her dedication to the Duke Children’s Prom and to adolescent and young adult patients at Duke, the prom is being renamed Jodie’s Prom for Duke Children’s.
+In honor of her dedication to the Duke Children’s Prom and to adolescent and young adult patients at Duke, the prom has been renamed Jodie’s Prom for Duke Children’s.

 Jodie’s devotion to young people and their families is an inspiration for us all.
 Her creative energy was exemplified by her development and delivery of the online Duke Children’s Prom during the pandemic.
 More than 170 members of the Duke community and Jodie’s family and friends have supported a fund at Duke—dubbed "Jodie's Fund"—to support adolescents and young adults and programs in Jodie’s honor.